Operation Dark Winter: Scenario

 Dark Winter's simulated scenario involved an initial localized smallpox attack on Oklahoma City, Oklahoma, with additional smallpox attack cases in Georgia and Pennsylvania.
-The simulation was then designed to spiral out of control.
+The simulation was then designed to spiral out of control, and to be an inherently unwinnable scenario.
 This would create a contingency in which the National Security Council struggles to determine both the origin of the attack as well as deal with containing the spreading virus.
 By not being able to keep pace with the disease's rate of spread, a new catastrophic contingency emerges in which massive civilian casualties would overwhelm America's emergency response capabilities.

 The disastrous contingencies that would result in the massive loss of civilian life were used to exploit the weaknesses of the U.S. health care infrastructure and its inability to handle such a threat.
 The contingencies were also meant to address the widespread panic that would emerge and which would result in mass social breakdown and mob violence.
 Exploits would also include the many difficulties that the media would face when providing American citizens with the necessary information regarding safety procedures.
 Discussing the outcome of Dark Winter, Bryan Walsh noted "The timing--just a few months before the 9/11 attack--was eerily prescient, as if the organizers had foreseen how the threat of terrorism, including bioterrorism, would come to consume the U.S. government and public in the years to come."